 , and a T3 suppression test.
 Normal T4 ranges in cats vary from 12.87 nmol/L

 scan.
 Radioactive iodine is given to the cat in very small doses.
 The compound is then transported by the blood to the thyroid glands.
 Hyperfunctional thyroid glands accumulate more of the compound than normal glands, which can be easily scanned and measured.
 Scintigraphic scans

 are often used to confirm the diagnosis after a blood test indicates the cat may be hyperthyroid.

-Hyperthyroid cat with weight loss and poor coat condition.
+A hyperthyroid cat showing weight loss and a poor coat condition.